BrunoCanongia/BrunoCanongia.github.io/README.md

 # Conway's Game Of Life

 Javascript implementation.
 I hope you like it!
-it's a very simple algorithm and very cool to code.
+It's a very simple algorithm and very cool to code.

 Demo here:
 [Implementation](https://brunocanongia.github.io)